solana-foundation/solana-improvement-documents/proposals/XXXX-deprecate-rent-exemption-threshold.md

 ## Impact

-New onchain programs using updated SDKs will use far fewer CUs when caluclating rent exemption.
-Calculating rent exemption itself will become easier and more reliable.
+New onchain programs using updated SDKs will use far fewer CUs when calculating rent exemption.
+Calculating rent exemption itself will become simpler and more reliable.
 Existing programs will not be impacted.

 ## Security Considerations